 The University Statistics Department Professor was up next—versed in every esoteric branch of his art, busied himself creating a sophisticated multivariable Design of Experiments methodology that he was confident would unravel the mystery.

 This may have gone on for some months if it wasn’t for complete serendipity.
 A sommelier was visiting the factory to determine the best wine pairings (best suggestions are a Beaujolais or Red Bordeaux by the way).

-This is an example where knowledge is so deeply engrained it becomes part of the way things are done and it becomes an unconscious competence.
+This is an example where knowledge is so deeply ingrained it becomes part of the way things are done and it becomes unconscious competence.
 It is Tribal Knowledge.

 At SBTI we have the pleasure of exploring many businesses, uncovering these gems and helping codify best practices so they can be systematically propagated.

 There is the hidden treasure within your own business-it is the unwritten excellence held by your tribe and practiced without thought but not always systematically.